 The natural hardiness of redwood makes it the perfect material for structural yet visually interesting features in an outdoor space.
 The renewable, recyclable and biodegradable qualities discovered in redwood provide environmental advantages that surpass any benefit promoted by alternative “manufactured” building materials.
 Homeowners can find Forest Stewardship Council® (FSC®)-certified redwood products from companies like Humboldt Redwood Company.

 The closer proximity of redwood – compared, for example, to exotic wood species that would have to travel via freight delivery from their countries of origin to your back yard project site – lend additional benefits of requiring less energy to travel from the mill to the property.

-None of redwood’s environmental benefits are engineered, and require no special handling to maximize the sustainable impact it delivers with each project.
+None of the redwood’s environmental benefits are engineered and require no special handling to maximize the sustainable impact it delivers with each project.
 Even better, there is no tradeoff between beauty, quality, or durability.
 Once homeowners understand more about the versatility and environmentally friendly features of this lumber, they quickly decide: there is no better choice for their landscaping design.